4/1/2018 by Katherine Memery

 Arrange a one-to-one meeting with your manager to establish exactly what they believe success will look like in your first few weeks, months and year in your role.
 You can then begin to plan your workflow, set goals and achieve them.

-When you receive your caseload, map out how you’ll spend each day and put in place processes to help you maximise your efficiency and get things done.
+When you receive your caseload, especially as it is likely to be small, to begin with, map out how you’ll spend each day and put in place processes to help you maximise your efficiency and get things done.

-For most people, a new job means a different commute and routine.
-In your first week, set off earlier in the morning to give yourself extra time to allow for rush-hour traffic or delays.
-If your hours have changed, think about how you’ll juggle your other commitments like childcare, gym classes or personal appointments and begin to build a routine.
+For most people, a new job means a different routine.
+In your first week, get up earlier in the morning to give yourself extra time to make sure your home office (or dining room table!) is all set up.
+If your hours have changed, think about how you’ll juggle your other commitments like homeschooling and your partner's working hours and begin to build a routine.

 It’s never too early to start forming bonds with your new colleagues.
-Introduce yourself to everyone you meet and start to get to know the people you’ll be working with.
-In particular, make an effort to speak to the receptionist and the IT support staff so that you know who to turn to in a crisis.
-If you struggle with names, draw up a seating plan so that you know exactly where to find everyone.
+Introduce yourself to everyone you meet, whether in person or virtually and begin to get to know the people you’ll be working with.
+In particular, make an effort to reach out to the receptionist and the IT support staff so that you know who to turn to in a crisis.

-Don’t turn down any invitations that come your way, whether that be lunch with your new team or after work drinks; being social away from the office allows you to show off your personality and get to know your co-workers in a more relaxed setting.
+Don’t turn down any invitations that come your way, whether that be tea and catch up via Zoom with your new team or Friday Teams drinks; being social away from the office allows you to show off your personality and get to know your co-workers in a more relaxed setting.